Tabishkhan126/khan-demo/README.md

 # khan-demo
-This is my first githb reposytory
+This is my first githb repository